A well-established safety profile

 Healthcare professionals should monitor patients on TYSABRI® (natalizumab) for any new sign or symptom suggestive of PML.
 Typical symptoms associated with PML are diverse, progress over days to weeks, and include1:

-MRI findings may be apparent before clinical signs or symptoms suggestive of PML.
-Periodic monitoring for radiographic signs consistent with PML should be considered to allow for an early diagnosis of PML.
+MRI findings may be apparent before clinical signs or symptoms of PML.
+Monitoring with MRI for signs that may be consistent with PML may be useful, and any suspicious findings should lead to further investigation to allow for an early diagnosis of PML, if present.
 Consider monitoring patients at high risk for PML more frequently.
 Lower PML-related mortality and morbidity have been reported following TYSABRI discontinuation in patients with PML who were initially asymptomatic compared to patients with PML who had characteristic clinical signs and symptoms at diagnosis.

 To make the diagnosis of PML, various MRI evaluations, including gadolinium-enhanced and T2-weighted scans, and PCR analysis of cerebrospinal fluid for JC viral DNA, are recommended.1